-M. Are there learning opportunities for students to focus on Yes Current: Students have the opportunity to participate in the After School Program, which meets four days a week for one hour. academic needs outside the traditional classroom School Flogram, which meets four days a week for one flour. setting?
-Students can work in Homework Help with teacher support full-time or can work in Homework Help half-time and enrichment groups the other half.
-Enrichment groups offer project-based learning through engaging activities, and some current groups are STEM, gardening, and Arts/Culture.
-Students can also participate in yearly Spelling Bee and/or MathCounts events.
+Students can also participate in a yearly Spelling Bee and/or MathCounts events and we also offer Scholars Bowl.

 Our library has a maker space that students can utilize in the morning before school starts.
 This provides students with learning opportunities in many different areas, with a focus on STEM.

 Summer school is an option for selected students to receive extra reinforcement of grade level skills through project-based learning.

 We also partner with The City to provide the Xcel program.
 This is a 7-year program that provides students with academic help, career exploration, and hands-on experiences in the community.

 We also partner with Salina Arts & Humanities to provide our 7th grade students with an opportunity to do a "culture crawl" and learn more about the arts within the city of Salina.

 Desired: In addition to maintaining all of the above learning opportunities, we need to be able to provide summer school opportunities within our own building.
-By using our building dat we would be able to tailor instruction to our specific population of students. or students.
+By using our building data, we would be able to tailor instruction to our specific population of students.